aicenter/FUP/labs/lab01.md

 :::

 ### Task 2
-Write a function `(num->str n [radix 10])` taking as input an integer `n` together with `radix` denoting the number of symbols used to represent the number `n` (for example 2,10,16 for binary, decimal, hexadecimal representation respectively).
-This function returns a string containing the representation of `n` in the corresponding numerical system.
-For the representation, use the standard symbols 0123456789ABCDEF.
+Write a function `(num->str n [radix 10])` that takes an integer `n` as input, along with an optional `radix` parameter specifying the base in which to represent `n` (e.g., 2 for binary, 10 for decimal, or 16 for hexadecimal).
+The function returns a string representing `n` in the specified numerical system.
+Use the standard symbols `0123456789ABCDEF` for the representation.

 Examples:
   * `(num->str 52) => "52"`,